irmo12/around-express/README.md

 Added multipe routes for added functionality: likes, patching user and posting cards.
 Error handeling is incomplete, but will catch everything for the time being.
 *mini update* error handeling now more robust.

+Future update ought to move repeating error handeling to a seperate module for the sake of more concise code.